momolas/SwiftAA/README.md

 Pull requests are accepted only about the C(++) and Swift code.
 The AA+ code changes must be directed (as I will personnaly do if I need to) to the original source (see the [AA+ website](http://www.naughter.com/aa.html)).

-Today's version of AA+ used in SwiftAA is 2.50 (released 16 April 2023).
+Today's version of AA+ used in SwiftAA is 2.63 (released 16 May 2025).

 Caution on Coordinates